adhambarakatco/Wellness360/README.md

 ## 👥 User Stories

-- _As a user_, I can log daily workouts, meals, and sleep to stay on track with my goals.
+- _As a user_, I can log daily workouts, meals, and sleep to stay on track with my goals with AI assistance.
+- _As a user_, I get AI reccomdendation for a fully made workout plan made only for me using my profile details and logs for free.
 - _As a user_, I receive notifications about goal progress, inactivity, or custom alerts.
 - _As an admin_, I can manage users, view trends, and send platform updates or reminders.